github/docs/content/github/managing-subscriptions-and-notifications-on-github/managing-notifications-from-your-inbox.md

 To filter notifications by user, you can use the `author:` query.
 An author is the original author of the thread (issue, pull request, gist, discussions, and so on) for which you are being notified.
 For example, to see notifications for threads created by the Octocat user, use `author:octocat`.

-#### Supported `owner:` queries
+#### Supported `org:` queries

-To filter notifications by owner, you can use the  `owner` query.
-An owner is the user or the organization of the repository for which you are being notified on {% data variables.product.prodname_dotcom %}.
+To filter notifications by organization, you can use the  `org` query.
+The organization is the owner of the asset (a repository, for example) for which you are being notified on {% data variables.product.prodname_dotcom %}.
 This query is useful if you belong to several organizations, and want to see notifications for a specific organization.

-For example, to see notifications from the octo-org organization, use `owner:octo-org`.
+For example, to see notifications from the octo-org organization, use `org:octo-org`.

 {% endif %}

 {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.21" %}